It's possible to boost the value of your loyalty points by up to four times without spending a penny.

 Surveys.
 Answer a few questions for points

-Nectar periodically runs surveys or questionnaires which let you gain up to 120 points per survey, or more, from spending a couple of minutes filling them in (also see the Survey Sites guide showing you how to make cash doing this).
+Nectar periodically runs surveys or questionnaires which let you gain 120 points per survey, or more, from spending a couple of minutes filling them in (also see the Survey Sites guide showing you how to make cash doing this).

 The Nectar credit card.
 Earn more wherever you spend